lsst-sitcom/sitcomtn-003/index.rst

 In order for the AOS to work as one system, a clean understanding of these CSs and how they fit together is required.
 This is the major objective of this technical note.
 We will also discuss how to transform coordinates and operations between various CSs, and more importantly, how to transform everything into a common CS - the Optical CS.

+This tech note mostly assumes that the optical system is in perfect alignment.
+When we need to take into account alignment imperfections, more CS will need to be involved.
+This is disucssed in Sec. :ref:`sec-align`.

 .. note::

    Document-18499 :cite:`Document-18499` defines a set of CSs and the transformations between them.
 However, it doesn't go into all the levels of details that are sufficient for understanding the AOS operations.